OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-07.md

 ## Micah 7:10

-> Then my enemy will see,
+> Then my adversary will see,
 > And shame will cover her who said to me,
 > “Where is the Lord your God?”
 > My eyes will look at her;
-> At that time she will be trampled down
+> At that time she will be trodden down
-> Like mud of the streets.
+> Like mud in the streets.

 ## Micah 7:11

-> It will be a day for building your walls.
+> It will be a time for constructing your walls.
-> On that day your boundary will be extended.
+> On that day your borders will be expanded.

 ## Micah 7:12